alessandro-gentilini/knuth-interview-2006/README.md

-publication number one is the Potrzebie System of Weights and measures, and it was published later in paperback in one of the *Mad* reprints, and it, and I used it as a basis of running for student government in college, and it failed miserably, you know, I didn’t get elected.
+publication number one is the Potrzebie System of Weights and measures, and it was published later in paperback in one of the *Mad* reprints, and it, and I used it as a basis of running for student government in college, and it failed miserably, you know, I didn't get elected.

 I also sent a sequel to *Mad*, which was a crossword puzzle.
-One of their, the Alfred E. Neuman figure is one of the, was featured on lots of their articles, and this silly boy’s face with the missing tooth, and when I looked at his teeth, I could see, you know, white squares and black squares, reminding me of a crossword puzzle.
-So I added more white squares and black squares up in his forehead area, and where his hair is, and I filled, and I made that into a crossword puzzle with *Mad*-type clues, like, you know, “blank, me worry?”, or something like this, and I submitted that, and they rejected that, you know, they didn’t want, but I’ve still got it, and later on when we get to writing,
+One of their, the Alfred E. Neuman figure is one of the, was featured on lots of their articles, and this silly boy's face with the missing tooth, and when I looked at his teeth, I could see, you know, white squares and black squares, reminding me of a crossword puzzle.
+So I added more white squares and black squares up in his forehead area, and where his hair is, and I filled, and I made that into a crossword puzzle with *Mad*-type clues, like, you know, “blank, me worry?”, or something like this, and I submitted that, and they rejected that, you know, they didn't want, but I've still got it, and later on when we get to writing,

-I’m hoping that I’ll someday publish a book called *Selected Papers on Fun and Games*.
+I'm hoping that I'll someday publish a book called *Selected Papers on Fun and Games*.
 We will not only reprint my first technical article on the Potrzebie System, but also the one that was rejected by *Mad*, and we will see the; people will